 “choklet! shondesh! if you shout once more, i’ll call bor jethu, i’m telling you!” sunila threatened the fraternal twins.

-choklate, or chocolate, was the the darker of the two. shondesh had a paler complexion, so was assigned the generic name given to almost all cottage cheese-based sweets that the bengali palate was so devoted to.
+choklet, or chocolate, was the the darker of the two. shondesh had a paler complexion, so was assigned the generic name given to a huge range of cottage cheese-based sweets that the bengali palate was so devoted to.

 both the boys went stock still at that. no one wanted bor jethu, their eldest uncle, to arrive here. bor jethu’s wrath was best avoided. the boys had got enough knocks and slaps on their heads to know that. besides, bor jethu too was excessively fond of gondar. no one ever scolded her. and that was just plain unfair. but who’d listen to two eleven year old boys? even bomma laughed when they complained.